pmcharrison/psychTestR/inst/paper-body.md

 development throughout adolescence.
 We are eager to see how psychTestR will be used in future research.
 For more information,
-please visit the psychTestR website: http://psychtestr.com.
+please visit the psychTestR website, http://psychtestr.com, which provides software download links, introductory articles, tutorials, and function-level documentation.

 # Acknowledgments